lassekongo83/Frellwits-filter-lists/Swedish/filter_info_en.md

 * **Annoyances**
     - Something that interrupts the visitor, covers the content, or takes up an unnecessary amount of space.
 (Unnecessary modal pop-ups for example.)
     - GDPR / Cookie messages.
-    - Hostile anti-right-click and similar things that prevents the visitor from using their devices/browsers as intended.
+    - Hostile anti-right-click and similar things that prevents the visitor from using their devices or browsers as intended.
     - Any form of anti-adblock will be removed, but only if it's triggered by a script or a CSS timer.
 Hidden adblock-detection will be classified as tracking and will be removed / aborted.
 Common articles that call for discussion on the subject, or a question somewhere on the page, are ok to use, as long as no tracking is made of the use of an adblocker.
-    - Soft paywalls and other types of fake walls.
-A wall is fake if it does not work when JavaScript and / or cookies are disabled in browser settings.
+    - Soft paywalls, otherwise known as "fake walls".
+A paywall is fake if it does not work when JavaScript and / or cookies are disabled in browser settings.
         - The content behind such walls **should not be considered protected** if it is hidden by bad JavaScript or CSS that can be blocked or modified by the user-agent.
 Protected content should not be accessible front-end before the user has been verified.
 The user-agent will have the final word on how a sent suggestion is rendered.
         - Fake walls will most likely be seen as a form of annoyance, scam and / or bloat, and will thus be bypassed if possible.